-As the original meaning of Samhain faded, around AD 730 a new idea was proposed to take its place.4 Why not celebrate the saints who had brought the light that replaced the darkness they earlier feared?
+As the original meaning of Samhain faded, around AD 730 a new idea was proposed to take its place.
+Why not celebrate the saints who had brought the light that replaced the darkness they earlier feared?

 The idea caught on, and a new festival was born - All Hallows Day, also known as All Saints' Day.
+(To 'hallow' means to revere as holy.)

-It became a time to remember the men and women who stood for faith, hope, love, and freedom - human values, equality and charity - replacing fear with things far more powerful.
+It became a time to remember the men and women who stood for faith, hope, love, and freedom human values, equality and charity - replacing fear with things far more powerful.